tdejong00/llvm-mctoll/scripts/README.md

 - A Linux system is required.
 - All scripts are (at the moment) only meant to be used for the RISC-V raiser.
 - All scripts should be called from the root directory of this repository.
 - It is assumed that there exists a symbolic link to the build directory of the LLVM-project.
 - For cross-compiling using clang, both a RISC-V root file system and the [RISC-V GNU Compiler Toolchain] need to be installed.
 The [riscv64-lp64d] is known to work correctly.
 Furthermore, the environment variables `RISCV_TOOLCHAIN_PATH` and `RISCV_SYSROOT_PATH` need to be set to the path of the toolchain and system root respectively.
+- (Optional) For running the runtime performance experiment, qemu-riscv64 needs to be installed.

 ## Usage